Blog

 How the VA Home Care Process Works

-Navigating va health care benefits to access home care services can feel complex, but the pathway is more straightforward than many veterans expect.
-Here is a general outline of how most families reach us through VA funding:
+Navigating VA health care benefits to access home care services can feel complicated.
+But the pathway is more straightforward than many veterans expect.
+Here is how most families reach us through VA funding.

 Step 1: VA Enrollment and Primary Care Relationship

 Veterans must be enrolled in VA health care to access most VA-funded community care benefits.
-Veterans who are not yet enrolled should contact their local VA facility or visit va.gov to complete enrollment.
+Veterans who are not yet enrolled should contact their local VA facility or visit va.gov.
 The Veterans Health Administration determines eligibility based on service period, discharge status, and other criteria.

 Step 2: Clinical Assessment and Referral